 Should one of these be achieved, then the company will leave administration via an appropriate exit route.

 This could mean the company continues to trade.
-It could continues to trade while under an alternative insolvency procedure such as a CVA, or ceases trade completely before entering a formal liquidation procedure.
+It could continues to trade while under an alternative insolvency procedure such as a CVA, or ceases trade completely before entering a formal CVL procedure.

 If your company is experiencing financial pressure from creditors, you maybe considering the possibility of placing it into voluntary administration.
 Directors and shareholder should ensure that you take professional advice at the earliest possible opportunity.